 If you or a family member had serious lung problems -- especially at a young age -- ask your doctor about testing for AAT deficiency.

 How Does COPD Affect My Lungs?

 Inside your lungs are tiny sacs called alveoli.
-They fill up like a balloon every time you take a breath.
-The oxygen in the alveoli passes into your bloodstream.
-Then your lungs push out stale air.
+They fill up like balloons every time you take a breath.
+The oxygen in these sacs passes into your bloodstream and then your lungs push out the stale air.

-When you have COPD, your lungs don't work normally.
-Long-term irritation to the airways from smoke or other pollutants damages them for good.
+When you have COPD, your lungs don't work as they should.
+Long-term irritation from smoke or other pollutants can damage them for good.